Dear Dr. B,

 You’re right…the loss of a significant friendship in your life feels like a death.
 What you’re experiencing is a form of grief over the loss of a relationship as you knew it and valued it.

-One thing that helps ease the pain when we’ve been hurt, rejected, abandoned, or betrayed by others is to recognize that it wasn’t even them that hurt us.
+One thing that helps ease the pain when we’ve been hurt, rejected, abandoned, or betrayed by a friend or family member is to recognize that it wasn’t even them that hurt us.
 You see, the Bible tells us that “For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world, against mighty powers in this dark world, and against evil spirits in the heavenly places” (Ephesians 6:12 NLT).

 We have an enemy who, according to John 10:10, seeks to steal, kill, and destroy everything from our joy to our self-esteem to our relationships!
 The enemy whispers thoughts to us and we come into agreement with him, then our behavior reacts in response, all the while we are rarely even conscious of his influence.